 Chargebacks happen when your business charges a credit card and the cardholder tells their issuing bank that the charge was not authorized and should therefore be refunded.

 It’s in every business’s best interest to avoid chargebacks.
-They cost an average of $240 for every $100 in chargebacks, for starters.
+For starters, they cost an average of $240 for every $100 in chargebacks.
 If you get too many, your business accounts and financial reputation could be at stake.
 You could get removed from your merchant account and hurt your chance at future loan approvals.

-How to Store Credit Card Authorization Forms Properly
+How to Use a Credit Card Authorization Form

 Here are the PCI guidelines for storing credit card authorization forms: